Some links to some of my favourite makers, sites, blogs and suppliers.

 VK3XU — Before e-commerce, Drew Diamond’s four legendary books published in the 1980s and ’90s gave VKs and ZLs repeatable and buildable designs without unobtainable parts such as 2N3553s, 40673s, toroids and Neosid pre-made coils.
-Drew’s books and designs are legendary these days, but if you click on the link you will see that Drew eschews most things digital these days.
+Drew’s books and designs are legendary these days, but if you click on the link you will see that he eschews most things digital.

-VK3YE — Peter Parker’s comprehensive Youtube channel, books and resources, Peter is the figurehead of the Melbourne QRP scene.
+VK3YE — Peter Parker’s comprehensive Youtube channel, books and resources, Peter is the indefatigable figurehead of the Melbourne QRP scene.

-AA7EE — Dave’s perfect manhattan-style homebrew rigs and the insightful and reflective way he writes about them takes radio crafting to a new level.
+AA7EE — Dave’s perfect manhattan-style homebrew rigs and the insightful and reflective way he writes about them take radio crafting to a new level.